BP3/wm-extract-deploy/README.md

 # Extract, Tag and Deploy process models from Web Modeler
-This is a project to explore some ideas around using a pipeline to
+This is a project to explore some ideas around using a pipeline to:
 * Extract models from Web Modeler using the Web Modeler API
 * Update a git repo with the extracted model
 * Deploy a tagged version of the model to another environment

 To facilitate those operations we will create a Docker image that is easily capable of those operations and that is suited for use in a pipeline.
+The extraction and tagging operations are capable of working with the following CI/CD platforms:
+* GitLab
+* GitHub
+* Bit Bucket

 ## Background
 Unfortunately although Web Modeler is able to deploy models to clusters where the user